Commonhold: The (not so) Simple Truth!

 - Special measures for people unable to transfer, which are not in the Bill.

-The Liberal Democrat Members fared only slightly better in that they got the right for leaseholders to choose their own insurance and recognition of estate management schemes.
+The Liberal Democrat Members fared only slightly better in that they got the right for leaseholders to choose their own insurance and recognition of estate management schemes but they didn’t get the abolition of marriage value and they didn’t get the abolition of forfeiture.

 Placed on the Statute Books!

-Commonhold was finally placed onto the statute books in September 2004 as a mortgeable alternative to leasehold.
+Consultation resumed after the elections and the returning Labour Government, after a long consultation period, introduced a statutory scheme of ‘Commonhold’ embodied in its Commonhold and Leasehold Reform Act 2002.and it was finally placed onto the statute books in September 2004 as a mortgeable alternative to leasehold.
 That same year the Land Registration Fee (Amendment) Order 2004 set the fees for Commonhold applications to the Land Registry and the Commonhold Regulations set out the requirements for the setting up and operation of a commonhold development.

 QUESTIONS IN THE HOUSE OF LORDS

-After all that effort 2005 saw just 6 commonholds leading Baroness Gardner of Parkes in 2007 to ask the House what provisions had been made to build Commonhold properties on the Olympic site.
+After all that effort 2005 saw just 6 Commonholds which led Baroness Gardner of Parkes in 2007 to ask the House what provisions had been made to build Commonhold properties on the Olympic site.

-Lord Best (who is now on the Olympic and Paralympic Legacy Committee) asked whether developers and house builders did not offer Commonhold because they can charge a ground rent if they sell a lease which they cannot do if they sell it on a much better commonhold basis even though there could be counterbalances in that commmonhold could be very much more attractive to buyers of property which could be reflected in the premiums.
+Lord Best (who was on the Olympic and Paralympic Legacy Committee) asked whether developers and house builders did not offer Commonhold because they can charge a ground rent if they sell a lease which they cannot do if they sell it on a much better commonhold basis.
+This is despite the fact that there could be counterbalances in that Commonhold could be very much more attractive to buyers of property which could be reflected in the premiums.

-Lord Thomas of Gresford asked that if Lord Hunt wanted to make commonhold more attractive then why didn’t the Government not use incentives, such as abolishing stamp duty on the units but Lord Hunt would not talk about tax matters.
-He did say that one of the areas they would look at as part of the consultation is whether more incentives could be identified to encourage the development of the definitely much more desirable concept of commonhold.
+Lord Thomas of Gresford asked Lord Hunt that if he wanted to make Commonhold more attractive then why didn’t the Government use incentives, such as abolishing stamp duty on the units but he would not talk about tax matters.
+He did say that one of the areas they would look at as part of the consultation is whether more incentives could be identified to encourage the development of the definitely much more desirable concept of Commonhold.

 Lord Hunt also said that it was clear that more talking to developers and other companies was needed to encourage them to think of Commonhold as a positive option.
 He would pass the point made by Lord Best about the Olympic site to the relevant people in the LDA but it must be for them to make those decisions.